Privacy in Speech Technology: Evaluating the performance of privacy-preserving methods

-Theoretical evaluation of privacy aims to give assurances or proofs of the level of privacy based on notions of information theory.
-The idea is to quantify the new information about a speaker gained through an observed speech signal in terms of entropy and units of nits or bits.
+An information-theoretic approach to the objective measurement is to quantify the new information about a speaker gained through an observed speech signal in terms of entropy and units of nits or bits.
 In other words, suppose an attacker has prior assumptions about a speaker, quantified as a probability distribution $p(X)$ of the possible states $X$ of the speaker.
-The information content of that model is the negative logarithm $I(X)=-\log p(X)$ and its entropy the expectation thereof $H(X)=E\left[I(X)\right]$.
+The information content of that model is the negative logarithm $I(X)=-\log p(X)$ and its entropy is the expectation thereof $H(X)=E\left[I(X)\right]$.
 The attacker then gains access to or makes an observation~$Y$.
 This new information modifies the attacker's beliefs about the speaker, expressed as the conditional model of the speaker $X$ given the information $Y$, or $X|Y$.
-Correspondingly, the posterior, conditional entropy $H(X|Y)$ quantifies the amount of information the attacker has about the speaker after (posterior) to the observation.
+Correspondingly, the posterior, conditional entropy $H(X|Y)$ quantifies the amount of information the attacker has about the speaker after (posterior to) the observation.

 The leak of private information $\epsilon$ is then defined as the change in entropy

 The leak is thus equal to the mutual information of $X$ and $Y$.